Lattice-QCD Calculations of TMD Soft Function Through Large-Momentum Effective Theory

-We applied the joint fit of the form factor and quasi-TMDWF with the same $P^z$ and $b_{\perp}$ with the parameterization in Eqs.~\eqref{eq:3pt} and \eqref{eq:2pt}, and the ratios $C_3(b_\perp,P^z,t_{\rm sep},t)/C_2(0, P^z,0,t_{\rm sep})$ with different $t_{\rm sep}$ and $t$ for the $\{P^z, b_{\perp}\}=\{6\pi/L, 3a\}$ case are shown in Fig.~\ref{fig:joint_fit}, with ground state contribution (gray band) and the fitted results at finite $t_{2}$ and $t$ (colored bands).
-In the calculation, the excited state contribution is properly described by the fit with $\chi^2/{\rm d.o.f.}=0.6$.
-The details of the joint fit, and also more fit quality checks are shown in the supplemental materials~\cite{supplemental}, with similar fitting qualities.
+We performed a joint fit of the form factor and quasi-TMDWF with the same $P^z$ and $b_{\perp}$ with the parameterization in Eqs.~\eqref{eq:3pt} and \eqref{eq:2pt}.
+The ratios $C_3(b_\perp,P^z,t_{\rm sep},t)/C_2(0, P^z,0,t_{\rm sep})$ with different $t_{\rm sep}$ and $t$ for the $\{P^z, b_{\perp}\}=\{6\pi/L, 3a\}$ case are shown in Fig.~\ref{fig:joint_fit}, with ground state contribution (gray band) and the fitted results at finite $t_{2}$ and $t$ (colored bands).
+In this calculation, the excited state contribution is properly described by the fit with $\chi^2/{\rm d.o.f.}=0.6$.
+The details of the joint fit, and also more fit quality checks are shown in the supplemental materials~\cite{supplemental}, with similar fitting quality.

 The resulting soft factor as function of $b_{\perp}$ is plotted in Fig.~\ref{fig:quasi-soft-factor}, at $\gamma$= 2.17, 3.06 and 3.98, which corresponds to $P^z=\{4,6,8\}\pi/L=\{1.05, 1.58, 2.11\}$ GeV respectively.
 As in Fig.~\ref{fig:quasi-soft-factor}, the results at different large $\gamma$ are consistent with each other, demonstrating that the asymptotic limit is stable within errors.
-We also compare the intrinsic soft function extracted from the lattice to the one-loop result in Eq.~(\ref{eq:S_ratio_1loop}), with $\alpha_s(\mu=1/b_\perp)$ evolving from $\alpha_s(\mu=2\;{\rm GeV})\approx 0.3$.
-Notice that the $b_\perp$ dependence of the former comes purely from the lattice simulation, while that for the latter is from perturbation theory.
+We also compare the intrinsic soft function extracted from the lattice to the one-loop result in Eq.~(\ref{eq:S_ratio_1loop}), with $\alpha_s(\mu=1/b_\perp)$ evolving from $\alpha_s(\mu=2\;{\rm GeV})\approx 0.3$. {The shaded band corresponds to the scale uncertainty of $\alpha_s$: $\mu\in [1/\sqrt{2},\sqrt{2}]\times 1/b_\perp$. } Notice that the $b_\perp$ dependence of the former comes purely from the lattice simulation, while that for the latter is from perturbation theory. {For ease of comparison, we also tabulate the results for the soft function in the supplemental material~\cite{supplemental}. }